How to Look Fabulous: Rococo Women Beauty Guide

 Pearls are the symbol of elegance and wealth.
-In the 18th century they gained a lot of popularity and then were later replaced by diamonds.
-Anyway, pearls symbolize female innocence and purity.
-So it isn’t surprising that Maria Theresia’s waist is decorated with rows of pearls as she was a strict presenter of loyalty and godliness.
-Also medieval artists used pearls to decorate icons of St. Maria.
-That’s why pearls mean “innocent but fertile” just like Maria Theresia who became a mother of 16 children!
+In the 18th century, they gained a lot of popularity and then were later replaced by diamonds.
+Pearls symbolize female innocence and purity.
+So it isn’t surprising that Maria Theresa’s waist is decorated with rows of pearls as she was a strict presenter of loyalty and godliness.
+Medieval artists used pearls to decorate icons of St. Maria.
+That’s why pearls mean “innocent but fertile” just like Maria Theresa who became a mother of 16 children!

 Language of Body

 Portrait of Marie Antoinette with Children by Elisabeth Vigee Lebrun is rather informal.
 There is only one reference to the royal origins of the family on the canvas – the French crown in the right upper corner.